priya-dabas/find-my-style-verse/replit.md

 - Wants 3D room environments for each shop
 - Needs virtual try-on functionality for clothing items
 - Wants 5 specific products per category with detailed display
+- AI assistant should have Indian female voice and speak within the room (not redirect to new page)
+- Virtual try-on should prompt for image upload and generate new images with AI saying "Wow, this looks so good on you"

 ## Dependencies
 - Three.js ecosystem (@react-three/fiber, @react-three/drei) - for future 3D features